Review of Ancestry Dog Food

-Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a kibble containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.

-Ancestry lists both with-grain and grain-free dry dog foods that incorporate a notable amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.
+Ancestry lists both grain-inclusive and grain-free dry dog foods that use a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 Has Ancestry Dog Food Been Recalled?

-The following list (if present) includes all dog food recalls since 2009 directly related to this Ancestry brand.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Ancestry Pet Food.